54 Bathroom Safety Tips For Seniors – A Helpful Guide

 3-in-1 bedside commode placed over the toilet

-For tall people who may have real problems standing up from the toilet this could be the real answer, as they will be able to make it much taller than if they a raised seat, which is about 3″- 4″.
+For tall people who may have real problems standing up from the toilet this could be the real answer, as they will be able to make it much taller than if they have a raised seat, which is about 3″- 5″.

-You can find lots of 3-in-1 commodes on amazon and in a range of prices – just make sure that you can sit it over your toilet and that the legs have adjustable height.
+You can find lots of 3-in-1 commodes on the internet and at most large retailers – just make sure that you can sit it over your toilet, and that the legs have adjustable height.

 Raised toilet seat with side bars